Coping with heavy periods in everyday life

 Photo of a woman doing yoga

-Many women with heavy periods feel weak and tired during and shortly after they have their period.
-Feeling very tired can make it difficult for them to cope with the demands of everyday life – at home or at work.
-Even activities and hobbies that are usually enjoyable can then become a burden.
+Women who have heavy periods often feel weak and tired during their period and shortly after.
+That can make it difficult to cope with the demands of everyday life – at home or at work.
+Even activities and hobbies that are usually enjoyable can become a burden.
 Having to change sanitary pads or tampons at night can also disrupt your sleep.
-And heavy periods may also be accompanied by abdominal pain.
+On top of that, heavy periods may be accompanied by pain and cramping in the lower belly area.

-But the physical problems caused by the blood loss aren't the only thing that women often find difficult to cope with: Heavy periods can be embarrassing, bothersome (also during sex) and sometimes worrying.
-Some women feel like blood is just “gushing" out of them, or they might find the sensation very unpleasant.
+But the physical problems aren't the only thing that many women find difficult to cope with: Heavy periods can be embarrassing, bothersome (also during sex) and sometimes frightening or even a little yucky.
+Some women feel like blood is just “gushing" out of them, or they might find the sensation of losing blood unpleasant.
+Period blood with a lot of clumps in it can be unpleasant too.

-Some women are afraid to leave home on particularly heavy days.
-Many might do less sports, avoid going on trips or cancel plans with friends.
+Some teenage girls and women are afraid to leave home on particularly heavy days.
+Many do less sports, avoid going on trips or cancel plans with friends.
 Others stick to their usual activities.
 But most women mainly try to avoid situations that they would find embarrassing.

-If heavy periods become a major problem, you can try taking things a little easier on those days.
-Some women find that relaxation techniques or yoga help them feel more relaxed and reduce stress.
-Getting a lot of exercise can also help.
+If heavy periods become a major problem, you can try to take things a little easier on those days.
+Some women find that relaxation techniques or yoga help them feel more relaxed and reduce tension.
+Others say that getting more exercise helps them.

-Women with heavy periods are often advised to change their diet: For instance, certain fatty acids, vitamins or fibers are claimed to help.
-But making changes to your diet hasn’t been proven to reduce heavy menstrual bleeding or the related problems.
+Women with heavy periods are often advised to change their diet.
+For instance, certain types of fatty acids, vitamins or fiber are claimed to help.
+But there’s no scientific proof that changing your diet reduces heavy menstrual bleeding or the related problems.
 This is also true for sports, herbal products and .

-Foods that are rich in iron can help to prevent anemia.
+Foods that are rich in iron can help to prevent anemia, though.
 Examples include meat, legumes (such as beans and lentils), green leafy vegetables and wholegrain bread.

 Tips for everyday life

-Many women make sure that there is a toilet nearby when they go out in case they need to change a tampon or pad quickly.
-Using pads as well as tampons or menstrual cups on very heavy days is another option.
-Always keeping spare sanitary products at work or in your handbag can also help you feel more at ease in case you forget to take them with you.
+Many women make sure that there's always a toilet nearby when they go out, in case they need to change a tampon or pad quickly.
+On very heavy days, you can also use tampons or a menstrual cup together with pads or period underwear.
+Always keeping spare sanitary products at work or in your handbag can help you feel more at ease in case you forget to take them with you.

-Wearing dark trousers or skirts can help if you're worried about getting bloodstains on your clothing.
-Women who are worried about blood soaking through to their sheets or mattress at night often use an extra layer on their bed, like a waterproof sheet or simply a towel.
+Wearing dark trousers or skirts can help if you're worried about visible bloodstains on your clothing.
+If you sometimes get blood on your bedsheets or mattress at night, you can use an extra layer of bedding, like a waterproof sheet or simply a towel.

 Help from others

-Sometimes partners, friends, relatives, coworkers and even doctors don't take period-related problems seriously.
-But women shouldn't have to put up with distressing problems and blood loss because they're considered to be "natural" and normal.
-So it's all the more important for you and others to recognize that it's a problem and find out what you can do about it.
-Although menstruation is a part of every woman's life, if your periods are so heavy that they are affecting your wellbeing, there are a number of things that can provide relief and help you cope better.
-These include hormone treatments, painkillers, medication to reduce bleeding and surgery on the womb.
+So it's all the more important that you inform yourself and others, and go to a doctor to see what might be causing your heavy periods.
+Although menstruation is a part of life, if your periods are so heavy that they're affecting your wellbeing or worrying you, there are a number of treatment options.
+These can provide relief and help you cope better.
+Examples include hormone treatments, painkillers, medication to reduce bleeding, and surgery on the womb.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.